Recoskie/JDasm/docs/Machine.md

 <br />

-The three other settings I did not go in depth about in the REX prefix are called register extension bits.
-It added a extra binary digit to your selected register codes in the ModR/M, and SIB.
+The three other settings I did not go in-depth about in the REX prefix are called register extension bits.
+It added an extra binary digit to your selected register codes in the ModR/M and SIB.
 This upped the number of usable registers from 8 to 16.

 <br />

-<strong>Also some institutions only use one input.
-Such as left shift a value, or right shift a value.</strong>
+<strong>Also, some institutions only use one input.
+Such as left shift a value or right shift a value.</strong>

 <br />

-In these instructions the first register code was never used in ModR/M. So instead of wasting instruction space.
+In these instructions, the first register code was never used in ModR/M. So instead of wasting instruction space.
 The unused register was used to select from 8 instructions that used one input.

 <br />

-Additionally the register names can change depending on operation.
-For example vector operations use MMX registers flowed by the selected register number in your ModR/M byte.
-The Instruction encoding, however does not changes format.
+Additionally, the register names can change depending on the operation.
+For example, vector operations use MMX registers flowed by the selected register number in your ModR/M byte.
+The Instruction encoding, however, does not change the format.

 <br />

 Even the FPU uses the same instruction format.
-The only thing changing is the register you are picking from, and the word size of memory.
+The only thing changing is the register you are picking from and the word size of memory.

 <br />

 My advice to you.
-Is to actually test the encodings your self, and to learn from the Intel document.
+Is to test the encodings yourself and to learn from the Intel document.

 <br />